CI-Dominik/pp5-hack-collect/README.md

 ## **DATABASE**

-## Database Connection
-* A PostgreSQL database was used to store relevant pieces of information like profiles, hacks or ratings.
+A PostgreSQL database was used to store relevant pieces of information like profiles, hacks or ratings.

 ![Screenshot of the Database Diagram](docs/database.jpg)